 That sounds worse than it is!

-Watch your footing, know your limits, and use common sense when it comes to climbing on the boulders.
+When climbing boulders, watch your footing, know your limits, and use common sense.

 The trail